 Rebellion became the natural inclination for young Jeshua as he became increasingly aware of the contradictions in his religious conservative environment.
 He was heavily influenced by secular music, considered contraband, smuggled into their judeo-christian household by his brave older brother Jamin.
 Being exposed to this raw form of art at 11-years-old changed his life forever.
 With albums like Bad Religion’s - ‘Stranger Than Fiction’, Rancid’s - ‘And Out Comes The Wolves’, and NOFX’s Heavy Petting Zoo, Jeshua’s eyes were blasted open by punk music’s 3 distorted chords.
 At 16, Jeshua and Jamin formed the grimy, fast, and loud punk band Larry And His Flask.
 Larry later morphed into one of the most instrumental Folk-Punk bands of their era, touring relentlessly and influencing the genre permanently.

 At the closing of Larry And His Flask in 2019, Jeshua immediately poured himself head over heels into the next chapter of his musical life.
 He began focusing on forming his smooth, centered, and rough around the edges vocal style, and honing in on his honest and reflective lyrics.
 Jeshua released his debut solo album ‘Shoot The Moon’ in the midst of the pandemic in September 2021.
 He continues to grow his fanbase in the states and internationally with over one-hundred-thousand streams on Spotify and Youtube.
 Recently, Jeshua received the Best New Artist award from People's Choice Award in his home of Bend, OR, and has received acclaim from local and international press.
-Having shared the stage with artists like, Dirtwire, Fishbone, Willy Tea Taylor, Possessed by Paul James, Bridge City Sinners and more.
-Jeshua continues to move forward with his art and is set to release an EP in Spring of 2022.
+Having shared the stage with artists like, Dirtwire, Fishbone, Willy Tea Taylor, Beats Antique, Joshua Ray Walker, Possessed by Paul James, Bridge City Sinners, and more.